MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Vector.md

 ### **cross**
 `
-cross(a: Vector3, b: Vector3): Vector
+static cross(a: Vector3, b: Vector3): Vector
 `

 Returns the cross product of these two vectors.